gbremble/api-docs/source/v1/index.html.md

   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
-  - authentication # md files in the '/docs/' folder to include. must be all lowercase no spaces
+  - introduction  # md files in the '/docs/' folder to include. must be all lowercase no spaces
+  - versioning
+  - authentication
+  - pagination
+  - guides
   - sessions
   - customlists

 search: true
 ---

-# Introduction

-Welcome to the Guidebook Open API!